Our Men in Formation

 Since beginning formation programme, he has stopped being embarrassed at how little he knows; instead he is delighting in learning.

-Jonasz is in his second year of the diaconate programme.
+Jonasz is in his third year of the diaconate programme.
 His parish is St. Teresa's, Perry Barr, in north Birmingham.

 One of the most poignant moments of formation for Andrew has been receiving candidacy at a Mass celebrated by Bishop David McGough - the moment when the bishop accepted his pledge to continue in my studies with eyes firmly set on the end goal of serving the Church.
 He’s also had some wonderful experiences of visiting the sick (both at home and in the hospitals)and the elderly.
 It has been a delight for him to go out and spread the Gospel and take the Blessed Sacrament as communion to those unable to come to church.